Y-OUSSE-F/Churn-Rate-Analysis-Loopers-at-Pursuit/README.md

 # Pursuit Fellowship Churn Rate Analysis

 Welcome to the Pursuit Fellowship Churn Rate Analysis project!
-This repository contains an altered public version of a deck presented internally at Pursuit, which was then presented in front of executive management.
+This repository contains an altered public version of a deck presented internally during my work at Pursuit. **I have been given full permission to share this project on the condition of omitting my R markdown code snippets.
+While this project is meant to be a testament to my ability and work, my care for the integrity of Pursuit's data is primary, and hence any requests for the code cannot be shared.
+Thank you for your understanding.**

 ## Introduction